-The convection oven, stovetop and microwave are by Miele.
+The convection oven, stovetop, and microwave are by Miele.
 An optional drawer-style dishwasher is available, made to store dishes and cookware, to avoid a corresponding loss of storage pots and pans.

 Satin finish American walnut is standard wherever wood is used for cabinetry, bulkheads, and trim.
-Decking in the saloon, galley and helm areas is solid teak planking with polyurethane finish.
+Decking in the saloon, galley and helm areas is solid teak planking with a polyurethane finish.
 The cabinet at the aft end of the L-shaped lounge stores an LED television on a lift.
 And the panel opposite houses the main CZone digital monitoring and switching system’s touch screen display.

-The L-shaped settee to starboard has a standard fixed table with storage drawers and leafs.
+The L-shaped settee to starboard has a standard fixed table with storage drawers and leaves.
 An optional, manually adjusted high/low table that dines four to six when up or converts to a double bed when down.
 Designer fabrics and multiple density support look good and add pleasure for those who choose to enjoy the cruise from the main salon.
 Sliding windows add to the natural ventilation possibilities when at anchor.
 The windows have special gutters that drain into a hose and overboard.

 The Helm.
 Designed with a retro style, the centerline helm is faced by two leather upholstered chairs and an outboard chaise lounge.
-The captain’s seat facing the wheel adjusts for and aft electrically, and the left armrest can be equipped with an optional joystick.
+The captain’s seat facing the wheel adjusts fore and aft electrically, and the left armrest can be equipped with an optional joystick.
 Otherwise, it is located on a flat panel to the left of the left-most MFD.
 An angled footrest is provided below the console for both seats.
 There’s a stainless steel handrail outboard, covered with a stitched leather wrapping, and a sliding window.

 Instruments.
 Two 15” MFDs dominate the upper portion of the console, with a night-light equipped compass on the centerline between them for backup reference.
-In the installation pictured above, the MFD control panel resides on the left hand side of the steering wheel.
+In the installation pictured above, the MFD control panel resides on the left-hand side of the steering wheel.
 Electronic shift and throttle controls, either Volvo Penta or Cummins Zeus, mount to the right of the wheel.

 All of the system switches are individually lighted pushbuttons that span the upper edge of the lower console section, neatly labeled for fast identification.
 An anchor windlass control with chain counter and an engine room extinguisher system with alarm and test panel are also found on the console.